 When Thinking About What You Already Have Access To, Consider These Resources:

 - district/school subscription websites – StudyIsland, Achieve 3000, Discovery Education, etc.

 - local outreach programs provided by universities, museums, news stations, etc.

 - district sponsored hands-on projects – providing loaned materials for learning about grade level curriculum

 - self- or team-created resources

-- free educational websites with kid-friendly content (always fully review the content prior to using it in your own classroom)
+- free educational websites with kid-friendly content (always thoroughly review the content before using it in your own classroom)